ahmadbeirkdar/ahmadbeirkdar/README.md

 ##  👀 What I Am Working on atm

+- A SIS, Student Managment System.
+Written in C++20 with Qt5, full GSuite integration & Google Classroom.
+Closed source.
+Most of my recent commits are for it :P
 - Big number arithmetic library in Rust for the purpose of Cryptography
-- A SIS, Student Managment System, Written in C++20 with Qt5, closed source

 ##  💻 My Stuff